artlogic/jscn/README.md

 ### The top-level value must be an object.
 Its braces are optional.

-The top-level element in a JSON document is either a string or an array, according to the RFC.
-For most configuration files, only object is useful, so, in JSCN, only object is allowed.
+The top-level element in a JSON document is either an object or an array.
+For most configuration files, only an object is useful, so, in JSCN, only object is allowed.
 Furthermore, the braces are optional on the top-level object.

 ```
 # this is a comment